Malín Falú

 Malín Falú (born June 28, 1946) is an American journalist and model from Puerto Rico.
 She is a popular personality on Spanish language radio in New York City.

 The daughter of Juan Falú Zarzuela and Malén Pesante, she was born in Santurce.
+Her sister is Georgina Falú.
 Falú received a bachelor's degree in social science from the University of Puerto Rico and a master's degree from the New School of Social Research.
 She also attended the Allen & Singer Broadcasting School in New Jersey.

 Falú worked as a model in New York City and was host of a Spanish language version of the television program Soul Train.

 In 1973, she was named Woman of the Year by El Nuevo Día.

 In 2006, her program Diálogo de Costa a Costa received a Beacon Award from the Association of Cable Communicators.